 The chaplaincy program provides religious services to the inmate population.
 Chaplains also provide crisis counseling, grief counseling and fourth and fifth steps of the twelve steps Alcoholics Anonymous program.
-Chaplains also provide spiritual teachings and lectures on a variety of rehabilitative topics.
+Chaplains also provide spiritual teachings and lectures on a variety of topics.
 Religious studies, spiritual books, papers, and magazines are available from the chaplain's office by request.
-Bible studies, fellowship services, and film studies are available on a weekly basis.
-All religious group activities will be listed on the weekly religious activity schedule.
-This schedule will be posted in all living units and traffic areas.
+Bible studies, fellowship services, are available on a weekly basis. religious group activities will be listed on the weekly religious activity schedule.
+This schedule will be posted on designated bulletin boards.